The Singleton

 The wooden phone was in his hand.
 It weighed forty-two grams.

-*That's not a daydream.
-A daydream doesn't change your tendon load.
-A daydream doesn't know the clasp diameter of a watch you have never owned.*
+*That is not a daydream.
+A daydream does not change your tendon load.
+A daydream does not know the clasp diameter of a watch you have never owned.*

 Jeff stared at the waveform.
 Outside the garage, the Santa Ana winds pressed Scorched Sage through the window seal.